A comprehensive guide on how to organize and manage content production when your team is scattered around the globe

-Ranking of the answers is what we’re all fighting for because the first answer shown always gets more traffic, views, trust, attention, and leads.
+Ranking of the answers is what we’re all fighting for because the first shown answer always gets more traffic, views, trust, attention, and leads.
 From this perspective, Quora’s content delivery algorithm basically mimics the search engines, and the winner gets it all.
 Here’s how our answer looks when we rank first:

 The second-best answers on Quora exist in the same dimension as the results on Google’s 2nd page.

 But in the case of Quora, your profile info plays a big part in how your answers rank.
 And if the question you’re about to answer goes along with the topics you’ve chosen to show up in your profile, that will positively affect your rating.

 So, before you answer any question, look at what topics it’s related to:

 And add them to your profile:

 There are no restrictions on how different your favorite topics can be.
 So, if you’re an expert in both cross-stitching and rocket fuel, no one bats an eye.

 There is a limit to how many topics you can include in your profile.
 But over two years of active presence on the platform and constant updating, we haven’t hit it still.
 So it’s probably not the reason to be too picky: just add as many relevant topics as you can.

 Another frequently missed opportunity, the pinned answer is the one that shows on top of your content feed.
 Basically, it’s your chance to give your profile visitors another piece of the content they might be interested in.